-The last update of the BNPP AM Remuneration Policy was reviewed by BNPP AM Holding's Remuneration Committee in November 2018, and was approved by BNPP AM Holding's Board of Directors on 28th November 2018.
+The last update of the BNPP AM Remuneration Policy was approved by BNPP AM Holding's Board of Directors on 15th December 2020.

 Wherever local law so requires, the Policy was presented to works councils, regulators, and other stakeholders as may be appropriate.